Navigating the Platform

 The menu has two wheels you switch between by pressing Tab or clicking the centre button again.

-| Position | Destination |
+| Destination | What it is |

 |---|---|

-Wheel B - Platform (configuration and infrastructure):
+Wheel B - Configure (configuration and infrastructure):

-| Position | Destination |
+| Destination | What it is |

 |---|---|